Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 Learning Goals
 ==============

-This assignment asks you to write a program that reads characters from a CSV file.Then count the number of each music notes( #e.g how many times is f4/67 used in the entire note/csv).
+This assignment asks you to write a program that reads characters from a CSV file.Then count how many times is f4/67 used in the entire csv.

 What You Need To Do
 ===================